-2. Grab an ice cream from Pink Flamingo on the Pentire
+2. Grab an ice cream / coffee on the Esplanade

-I spotted this van parked up on the Pentire headland (Esplanade road on the oceanfront) all summer.
-I hope they are back this year and have made it through the pandemic.
+I spotted the Pink Flamingo van parked up on the Pentire headland (Esplanade road on the oceanfront) all summer 2020.
+I can confirm that they are back this year, 2021, and have made it through the pandemic!
+Woohoo!

-Yummy yummy ice cream and the perfect lunchtime pick me up after a dip in the ocean!
+Yummy ice cream and the perfect lunchtime pick me up after a dip in the ocean!

 3. Walk along the coast up to Fistral headland

 To the right of Fistral beach is Fistral headland (pictured below).
 One of the best things to do in Newquay, come rain or shine, is take a walk up to the top of the headland and soak up the panoramic views over the Atlantic Ocean.

 Keep an eye on the swell forecast, in particular Cribbar.
 When the swell comes in big here, you can stand at the top of the headland and watch nature do it’s THING!

 4. Have dinner / drinks on Fistral beach at sunset

 Once you’ve enjoyed a glorious day on the beach, it’s about time you celebrated life (why not) with your friends/family at one of the Fistral Beach restaurants.

 Grab fish and chips, a pot of thai noodles, fresh lobster and some bubbles, a pizza or your favourite cocktail and watch the sun set perfectly over the horizon.